dockstore/dockstore-support/tooltester/README.md

 In this step you will want to fill in the `server-url` field.
 This will most likely be either https://qa.dockstore.org/api or https://dockstore.org/api.
 You also need to ensure that the `server-url` field is set on your `~/.dockstore/config` file.
 The `server-url` must be the same across all three files.

-Then you will want to get your token from whatever site you chose in the above step, and fill it in, in the `token` field.
+Then you will want to get your token from whatever site you chose in the above step, and fill it in, in the `token` field on all three files.
-You will need to have either admin or curator access to the appropriate dockstore site to use this command due to this [PR](https://github.com/dockstore/dockstore/pull/5357).
+You will need to have either admin or curator access to the appropriate Dockstore site to use this command because it calls an endpoint the requires either admin or curator access.

 You have now successfully set up your config files.
 They should look something like:
 ```